OlegWock/obsidian-emera/README.md

 - [x] Works in canvas blocks.
 - [x] Works on mobile.
 - [x] Components are loaded from JS files, so you can use your favorite editor.
-- [x] Emera supports TypeScript, ES modules (local only), and direct import of CSS files.
+- [x] Emera supports TypeScript, ES modules (local and remote), and direct import of CSS files.

 ## Roadmap / What's missing